 - 4. Vacancies.
-Subject to the rights, if any, of the holders of any series of Undesignated Preferred Stock to elect Directors and to fill vacancies inon the Board of Directors relating thereto, any and all vacancies inon the Board of Directors, however occurring, including, without limitation, by reason of an increase in the size of the Board of Directors, or the death, resignation, disqualification or removal of a Director, shall be filled solely by the affirmative vote of a majority of the remaining Directors then in office, even if less than a quorum of.
-For so long as the Board of Directors.
+Subject to the rights, if any, of the holders of any series of Undesignated Preferred Stock to elect Directors and to fill vacancies inon the Board of Directors relating thereto, any and all vacancies inon the Board of Directors, however occurring, including, without limitation, by reason of an increase in the size of the Board of Directors, or the death, resignation, disqualification or removal of a Director, shall be filled solely by the affirmative vote of a majority of the remaining Directors then in office, even if less than a quorum of For so long as the Board of Directors.
 Any is classified, any Director appointed in accordance with the preceding sentence shall hold office for the remainder of the full term of the class of Directors in which the new directorship was created or the vacancy occurred and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation or removal; thereafter, any Director appointed in accordance with the preceding sentence shall hold office until the next succeeding annual meeting of stockholders and until such Director's successor shall have been duly elected and qualified or until his or her earlier death, resignation or removal.
-Subject to the rights, if any, of the holders of any series of Undesignated Preferred Stock to elect Directors, for so long as the Board of Directors is classified, when the number of Directors shall be apportioned; provided, however, that no. No decrease in the number of Directors shall shorten the term of any incumbent Director.
-In the event of a vacancy in the Board of Directors, the remaining Directors, except as otherwise provided by law, may exercise the powers of the full Board of Directors until the vacancy is filled. - 5.
+Subject to the rights, if any, of the holders of any series of Undesignated Preferred Stock to elect Directors, for so long as the Board of Directors is classified, when the number of Directors is increased or decreased, the Board of Directors shall determine the class-orclass or classes to which the increased or decreased number of Directors shall be apportioned; provided, however, that no. No decrease in the number of Directors shall shorten the term of any incumbent Director.
+In the event of a vacancy into the Board of Directors, the remaining Directors, except as otherwise provided by law, may exercise the powers of the full Board of Directors until the vacancy is filled. - 5.
 Removal.
 Subject to the rights, if any, of any series of Undesignated Preferred Stock to elect Directors and to remove any Director whom the holders of any such stock have the right to elect, for so long as the Board of Directors is classified, any Director (including persons elected by Directors to fill vacancies inon the Board of Directors) may be removed from office (i) only with cause and (ii) only by the affirmative vote of the holders of two-thirds of the shares then entitled to vote at an election of directors; thereafter, the directors of the Corporation may be removed from office with or without cause by the affirmative vote of the holders of a majority of the shares then entitled to vote at an election of directors.
 At least 30 days prior to any meeting of stockholders at which it is proposed that any Director be removed from office, written notice of such proposed removal shall be sent to the Director whose removal willshall be considered at the meeting.